-We need tools for the performing the functions described here on the data extracted from MARC and for creating new bibliographic records.
+We need tools for performing the functions described on this slide.
 Although in the short run it will be necessary to extract data from existing MARC bibliographic records, this is an inefficient and error-prone process.
 Since it is easier to derive human-comprehensible text from controlled values than vice versa, a more viable approach would be to enter and maintain data about movies and versions directly in a new system and derive MARC records from that.